BDC Hamburger Icon

 Pros of basing decisions on gut instincts

 In the age of information overload, relying on your gut instincts may seem counterintuitive.
-However, studies, like this one in Psychological Science, have shown that listening to your gut can yield more accurate and confident decisions.
+However, in some cases, listening to your gut can yield more accurate and confident decisions.
 [Read on to learn how to understand and incorporate customer emotions into your sales strategies.]

-• Our minds hold a wealth of aggregated unconscious knowledge: The internet is known as the information highway, but our brains can contain massive amounts of data we accumulate daily.
-However, our conscious minds can only process a fraction of the information our bodies send to our brains, even though our bodies retain that knowledge.
+• Our minds hold a wealth of aggregated unconscious knowledge.
+The internet is known as the information highway, but our brains can contain massive amounts of data we accumulate daily.
+However, our conscious mind can only process a fraction of the information our body sends to our brain, even though our body retains that knowledge.
 This unconscious knowledge is what we access when we listen to our gut instincts when we otherwise wouldn’t.

 Did You Know?Did you know